Market Analysts see The ExOne Company [XONE] gaining to $20. Time to buy?

 Sponsored

-It’s now easy to compare binder jetting to other traditional and additive manufacturing methods.

-The ExOne Company represents 17.60 million in outstanding shares, while the company has a total market value of $356.17 million with the latest information.
-XONE stock price has been found in the range of $16.00 to $18.99.

-If compared to the average trading volume of 507.58K shares, XONE reached a trading volume of 1902976 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 618.60K shares, XONE reached a trading volume of 1741474 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Stifel have made an estimate for The ExOne Company shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 19, 2021.
 While these analysts kept the previous recommendation, Oppenheimer raised their target price to Outperform.
 The new note on the price target was released on November 25, 2020, representing the official price target for The ExOne Company stock.
 Previously, the target price had yet another raise to $12, while Alliance Global Partners analysts kept a Neutral rating on XONE stock.